Programming Assignment #1

 Task:

-1. The single constructor for the House class should have 3 parameters: an integer size (required), which is the base size of the house; a border character (optional, with a default of 'X' -- uppercase); and a fill character (optional, with a default of '*').
-If the size provided is less than 3, set the size to 3.
-If the size provided is greater than 37, set the size to 37.
+1. The single constructor for the Hourglass class should have 3 parameters: an integer size (required), which is the length of a side; a border character (optional, with a default of '#'); and a fill character (optional, with a default of '*').
+If the size provided is less than 1, set the size to 1.
+If the size provided is greater than 39, set the size to 39.
 The class will need to provide internal storage for any member data that must be kept track of.
+The border and fill characters must also be in the range described in the SetBorder and SetFill functions below.
+(If the request is out of bounds, set to the appropriate default).

-2. There should be member functions GetSize, Perimeter, and Area, which will return the house's base size, the perimeter of the house, and the area of the house, respectively.
+2. There should be member functions GetSize, Perimeter, and Area, which will return the size of a side, the perimeter of the hourglass, and the area of the hourglass, respectively.
 The first 2 should return integer results.
 The Area function should return its result as a double.
-Note that for Area, you'll need to compute the areas of the triangle roof and the square base and combine them.

-3. There should be member functions Grow and Shrink, which will increase or decrease (respectively) the base size of the house by 1, unless this would cause the size to go out of bounds (out of the 3-37 range); in the latter case, Grow and Shrink should make no change to the size.
+3. There should be member functions Grow and Shrink, which will increase or decrease (respectively) the size of the Hourglass's sides by 1, unless this would cause the size to go out of bounds (out of the 1-39 range); in the latter case, Grow and Shrink should make no change to the size.

-5. There should be a member function called Draw that will display a picture of the house on the screen.
-You may assume that the cursor is already at the beginning of a line when the function begins, and you should make sure that you leave the cursor on the line following the picture afterwards (i.e. print a newline after the last line of the house).
-Use the border character to draw the border of the house, and use the fill character to draw the internal characters.
-Separate the characters on a line in the picture by a single space to make the house look more proportional (to approximate the look of an equilateral triangle and a square).
-You may not use formatting functions like setw to draw the figure.
+5. There should be a member function called Draw that will display a picture of the Hourglass on the screen.
+You may assume that the cursor is already at the beginning of a line when the function begins, and you should make sure that you leave the cursor on the line following the picture afterwards (i.e. print a newline after the last line of the hourglass).
+Use the border character to draw the border of the hourglass, and use the fill character to draw the internal characters.
+Separate the characters on a line in the picture by a single space to make the Hourglass look more proportional (so that the halves look more like equilateral triangles).
+You may not use formatting functions like setw to draw the hourglass.
 This must be handled with loops.
 (You will only print out the newline, spaces, the border character, and maybe the fill character on any given line).
-Note that the bottom of the roof and the top of the base will be on a shared line -- the overhang area will be border characters, but everything internal will be fills.
-See the sample run linked below to see exactly how this should look.

-6. Provide a member function called Summary that displays all information about a house: its base size, perimeter, area, and a picture of what it looks like.
+6. Provide a member function called Summary that displays all information about an hourglass: its size, perimeter, area, and a picture of what it looks like.
 When displaying the area (decimal data), always show exactly 2 decimal places.
 Your output should be in the exact same format as mine (seen in the linked sample run below)

-7. I am providing a sample driver program (called driver.cpp) that uses objects of type House and illustrates sample usage of the member functions.
+7. I am providing a sample driver program (called driver.cpp) that uses objects of type Hourglass and illustrates the usage of the member functions.
 You can get the driver.cpp file at this link, or you can copy it from your CS account with the unix cp command: ( cp ~myers/c++prog/hw1/driver.cpp . ).

 8. General Requirements